-17.2 In line with our Behaviour Policy, Staff Code of Conduct, our approach to managing behaviour is to build positive relationships, use a clear system of rewards and consequences to promote good behaviour.
+17.2 In line with our Behaviour Policy, Staff Code of Conduct and How We Choose to Treat Children, our approach to managing behaviour is to build positive relationships, use a clear system of rewards and consequences to promote good behaviour.
 In circumstances where this is not effective a senior member of staff is available on an on-call basis.
 A situation that required use of reasonable force to keep someone safe would be recorded as a safeguarding concern, documented on CPOMS, investigated by the Hub and overseen by a senior member of staff.
 Any situations would be discussed with the Headteacher to ascertain if changes to policy, practice or training were required to avoid future recurrence.

-17.3 When using reasonable force in response to risks presented by incidents involving children with special educational needs or disabilities (SEND), mental health or with medical conditions, Stoke Park School will consider the risks and carefully recognise the additional vulnerability of these groups.
-Stoke Park School will consider their duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.
+17.3 When using reasonable force in response to risks presented by incidents involving children with special educational needs or disabilities (SEND), mental health or with medical conditions, Barr's Hill School will consider the risks and carefully recognise the additional vulnerability of these groups.
+Barr's Hill School will consider their duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.